tettekete/vscode-git-add-with-git-add-extension/docs/README.md

 You can display the Git tracking status and file path of the currently active file in the status bar.

-VSCode's Explorer only shows an `M` icon even if a file is partially staged, which can be confusing.
-Therefore, this feature was implemented.
+VSCode's Explorer displays a file with the `M` (modified) indicator whether only part of the file is staged or all changes are staged, making it unclear what the actual state is.
+This feature was implemented to address that issue.
 (Of course, this is unnecessary for those who frequently use VSCode's built-in "Source Control" view.)

 <img width="189" alt="git tracking status in the status bar" src="https://tettekete.github.io/vscode-git-add-with-git-add-extension/images/git-stat-in-status-bar.jpg">